nikous/Thesis/README.md

 ## Contact

-If you want to contact me you can reach me at nickos.papaoik@gmail.com
+If you want to contact me you can reach me at following email address nickos.papaoik@gmail.com